supotmaild/FoxPy/README.md

 - x.use('file_name')

 - and also in Multi Processor Mode
+-
 - FoxPy can ultimate run on Multi Core Processor
 -
+- version 0.0.4 22 April 2015
+-
+- can use real .dbf file from example fox_samp.dbf
+- can list structure (x.list_struc()) of fields
+- can list record (x.list()) but not sure

 - ARM Code Club Ratchaburi Thailand
 -
 - tel 097-162-0960